Unified Spherical Frontend: Learning Rotation-Equivariant Representations of Spherical Images from Any Camera

 \subsubsection{Generic Spherical CNN}

-Like planar CNNs, spherical CNNs can achieve the same filtering function as convolution in the spherical harmonics domain like\cite{estevesLearningSO3Equivariant2020, cohenSphericalCNNs2018, estevesScalingSphericalCNNs2023}, by simply performing linear activation or correlation in the spatial domain.
-Relevant proofs are in the supplementary material.
-This avoids the high computational cost of spherical harmonic transforms, which require a large bandlimit $\ell$ for lossless reconstruction on dense signals, as dictated by the Nyquist–Shannon sampling theorem\cite{driscollComputingFourierTransforms1994}.
+Similar to planar CNNs, spherical CNNs can achieve the same filtering function as convolution in the spherical harmonics domain like~\cite{estevesLearningSO3Equivariant2020,cohenSphericalCNNs2018,estevesScalingSphericalCNNs2023a}, by simply performing linear activation or correlation in the spatial domain.\footnote{Relevant proofs in the supplementary material} This avoids the high computational cost of spherical harmonic transforms, which require a large bandlimit $\ell$ for lossless reconstruction on dense signals, as dictated by the Nyquist–Shannon sampling theorem~\cite{driscollComputingFourierTransforms1994}.

 However, unlike the planar counterpart, there is no structured grid or predefined mesh on the sphere.
-An image projected onto the unit sphere becomes an unordered set of samples on $\mathbb{S}^2$, often non-uniform depending on the lens or projection, so each input pixel can lie at an arbitrary location relative to a given output point, which happens even after resampling.
+An image projected onto the unit sphere becomes an unordered set of samples on $\mathbb{S}^{2}$, often non-uniform depending on the lens or projection, so each input pixel can lie at an arbitrary location relative to a given output point, which happens even after resampling.
 Thus, we define spherical convolution as a local aggregation over input points within a circular cap centered at each output location.
-In other words, the neighborhood $N(\mathbf{p}_o)$ of an output point $\mathbf{p}_o$ is the set of all input points $\mathbf{p}_k$ whose geodesic distance $d(\mathbf{p}_k, \mathbf{p}_o) \le r$.
-This respects the sphere’s geometry and does not impose a rigid grid on the data.
-On the contrary, irregular-shaped neighborhood aggregation, such as square\cite{coorsSphereNetLearningSpherical2018}, hexagonal, or pentagonal kernels, would compromise rotation-equivariance because they are not radial.
+In other words, the neighborhood $N(\mathbf{p}_{o})$ of an output point $\mathbf{p}_{o}$ is the set of all input points $\mathbf{p}_{k}$ whose geodesic distance $d(\mathbf{p}_{k}, \mathbf{p}_{o}) \le r$.
+This respects the sphere's geometry and does not impose a rigid grid on the data.
+On the contrary, irregular-shaped neighborhood aggregation, such as square~\cite{coorsSphereNetLearningSpherical2018}, hexagonal, or pentagonal kernels, would compromise rotation-equivariance because they are not radial.

-This motivates our design of a generic spherical convolution kernel that computes weights from relative geometric measurements between each input neighbor $\mathbf{p}_k$ and the output $\mathbf{p}_o$.
-Each output feature is computed as the average of input neighbor values, weighted by a learned function of their relative geometry measurement $\mathcal{M}_m$.
+This motivates our design of a generic spherical convolution kernel that computes weights from relative geometric measurements between each input neighbor $\mathbf{p}_{k}$ and the output $\mathbf{p}_{o}$.
+Each output feature is computed as the average of input neighbor values, weighted by a learned function of their relative geometry measurement $\mathcal{M}_{m}$.
 We adopt average reduction instead of summation because different output points may aggregate varying numbers of inputs due to non-uniform sampling.
 Averaging ensures consistent scaling and better reflects the contribution of each neighbor, regardless of local density.